More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 Kathmandu Nepal

-Wear a mask, brush your teeth with bottled water and don’t open your mouth in the shower under any circumstances” offered my friend Clay (who did the Everest Base Camp climb a few years ago) when I solicited advice for my upcoming visit to the congested and notoriously polluted Nepali capital.
+Wear a mask, brush your teeth with bottled water, and don’t open your mouth in the shower.
+Under ANY circumstances” offers my friend Clay when I solicit advice for my upcoming trip to Kathmandu.

 And though I don’t know quite what to expect, I have to admit I’m drawn by the mystique of such an exotically gritty city.
 I figure it will be similar to my visits to neighboring India and Sri Lanka.

 And let’s be honest, Kathmandu just sounds cool.
-It simply had to be part of my Himalayan adventure…potentially-lethal water supply notwithstanding.
+It simply has to be part of my Himalayan adventure… potentially lethal water supply notwithstanding.

 What is Kathmandu known for?